Mandible Bone (Lower Jaw): Anatomy, Function, and Common Problems

 In this article

-The mandible’s primary job is to move the jaw for functions such as mastication (chewing) and speaking.
-This bone houses the bottom set of teeth and contains vital nerves, blood vessels, and muscles that travel through it, attach to it, and/or emerge from it.
+The mandible’s main job is to move the jaw for chewing (mastication) and speaking.
+It houses the lower set of teeth and provides passage and attachment for nerves, blood vessels, and muscles that travel through, into, and out of the bone.1

 What Problems Can Affect the Lower Jaw?

-The lower jaw is prone to disorders and diseases that may reduce its function.
+The lower jaw is prone to a small set of disorders that affect how it moves, fits, and feels.
 These include:

 Jaw Fractures